-The Floyd County Animal Shelter is located at Sally Stephens Branch in West Prestonsburg Phone 886-3189 1931, in Prestonsburg, she was the daughter of the late Ben Fraley and Virgie Hopson Fraley.
-She was a homemaker, and a member of the West Van Lear Baptist Church.
-She was preceded in death by her husband, Rev. William Robert Spradlin Jr., on November 25, 2004.
-Survivors include a daughter, Deborah (Debbie) Fortney of Bremen; a son, Kenneth Spradlin of Auxier; two sisters: Evelyn Spradlin of Prestonsburg, and Martella Ratliff of Mishawaka, Indiana; a half brother, Al Fraley of Prestonsburg; a half sister, Lana Douglas Howard of Township, Commerce Michigan; a stepbrother, Isaac Fitzpatrick of Prestonsburg; 10 grandchildren, and seven great-grandchildren.
-In addition to her husband and parents, she was preceded in death by two sons: Micah Benjamin Spradlin William Thomas Spradlin.
+The Floyd County Animal Shelter is located at Sally Stephens Branch in West Prestonsburg Phone 886-3189

+1931, in Prestonsburg, she was the daughter of the late Ben Fraley and Virgie Hopson Fraley.
+She was a homemaker, and a member of the West Van Lear Bappist Church.

+She was preceded in death by her huisband, Rev. William Robert Spradlin Jr., on Rovernber 25, 2004.

+Survivors include a daughter, Deborah (Debbie) Forney of Bremen; a son, Kenneth Spradlin of Auxier, two sisters: Evelyn Spradlin of Prestonsburg, and Martella Ratilif of Mishawaka, Indiana; a half brother, Al Fraley of a half brother, Al Fraley Prestonsburg; a half sis Lana Douglas Howard Prestonsburg: a half sister, Lana Douglas Howard of Commerce Township, Michigani, a stepbrother, Isaac Fitzpatrick of Prestonsburg; 10 grandchildren. and seven great-grandchildren.
+In addition to her husband and parents, she was preceded in death by two sons: Micah Benjamin Spradlin and William Thomas Spradlin.
 Funeral services were held Sunday, April 19, at 2 p.m., at the Carter Funeral Home Chapel, with Rev. Paul Schmitt officiating.

 Interment was at the Spradlin Cemetery, Spradlin Branch, Prestonsburg.
 Pallbearers: Bill Fortney, Chris Stone, Chris Bullock, Aaron Spradlin, Robert Spradlin and Benjamin Welch.
-The family has entrusted arrangements to the Carter Funeral Home.
+The family has entrusted half sister rangements to the Carter meral Home.
 (Paid obituary)